justinsloan/QDG/README.rst

 .. image:: password_strength.png

-The goal of this project is to generate cryptographically-strong, truly random passwords that cannot be reverse engineered.
+**The goal of this project is to generate cryptographically-strong, truly random passwords that cannot be reverse engineered.**

 Features
 --------
-- Simulates dice rolls by gathering quantum data.
+- Simulates dice rolls by gathering quantum data
-- Generate cryptographically-strong, truly random passwords.
+- Generate cryptographically-strong, truly random passwords
-- Generate passphrases from custom wordlists.
+- Customize passphrases with a custom wordlist, separator, pretext, or post-text

 *Python 3.6 is required.*